Billions of people use Google every day. In fact, you probably searched the internet using Google to find this article.

-Google is without a doubt one of the greatest technology success stories of the modern era.
-They are so well known that their name has become a verb (‘Just Google it’), a mark of notoriety that can be claimed by almost no one else.
+Google, the major tech company headquartered in Mountain View, California, is without a doubt one of the greatest success stories of the modern era.
+The Google search engine is so well known that it has become a verb (‘Just Google it’), a mark of notoriety that almost no one else can claim.

-They’re also well known as an excellent place to work, with top coders and analysts competing fiercely for coveted spots on the Google engineering teams.
+But Google isn’t just known for being the go-to site to find web pages through their frighteningly accurate search results.
+The company is also well known as an excellent place to work, where top coders and analysts compete fiercely for coveted spots on Google’s engineering teams.

-But for all this, the story of how they got their name and what it means isn’t well known.
+Surprisingly, the story of how Google got its name and what the term Google means isn’t well known.

 What Was Google’s Name Before?

-The origins of Google have all but passed into tech-company legend, but the story goes that Sergey Brin and Larry Page were two humble graduate students working at Stanford when they realized the potential of a new search engine platform for the growing Internet.
+The origins of Google have all but passed into tech-company legend.
+The story goes that Larry Page and Sergey Brin were two humble Ph.D. students at Stanford University.
+During their time at Stanford, they realized the potential of a new search engine platform for the growing Internet.

-Being more brilliant at math and computer science than they were at naming companies, the first working title for Google was actually ‘BackRub.’
-This comes from the fact that Google works primarily by following backlinks from one website to another.
-It uses information like on-page content and the number of links to and from a website to gauge how authoritative a site is and whether it’s relevant to a given search query.
+The pair was more brilliant at math and computer science than they were at naming companies, and they gave Google the working title of ‘BackRub.’
+This name comes from the fact that Google works primarily by following backlinks from one website to another.
+Google uses information like on-page content and the number of links to and from a website to gauge how authoritative a site is and whether it’s relevant to a given search query.

-Eventually the pair realized that BackRub is a truly terrible name, and began casting about for alternatives.
+Eventually, Page and Brin realized that BackRub is a truly terrible name, and they began casting about for alternatives.

 At some point in 1997, the core team behind Google was brainstorming ideas to replace ‘BackRub.’
 They wanted an interesting word that adequately conveyed the truly enormous volume of information their search engine would process.

-One proposal was for the word ‘Googolplex.’
-To understand what a Googolplex is, we need to first learn what a Googol is.
-A Googol is 10 raised to the power of 100, or 1 followed by 100 zeros.
-A Googolplex is a number of nearly incomprehensible size, being defined as ‘1 followed by a Googol of zeros’.
+Finally, they proposed ‘Googolplex.’
+To understand what a Googolplex is, we need to first learn what the word Googol means.
+‘Googol’ is a mathematical term named by Milton Sirotta, mathematician Edward Kasner’s nephew.
+It means 10 raised to the power of 100, or 1 followed by 100 zeros.
+A Googolplex refers to a number of nearly incomprehensible size, and it is defined as ‘1 followed by a Googol of zeros.’

-When mathematicians try to provide an intuition for how big a Googolplex is, they start talking about the number of electrons in the universe, or they point out that if you printed a Googolplex of zeros on paper the resulting books would weigh more than two galaxies combined.
+When mathematicians have tried to provide an intuition for how big a Googolplex is, they start talking about the number of electrons in the universe.
+Or, they might point out that if you printed a Googolplex of zeros on paper, the resulting books would weigh more than two galaxies combined.

-To the future heads of Google, a Googolplex accurately represented how much information they hoped to provide, but they preferred the shorter ‘Googol.’
+To the future heads of Google, a Googolplex accurately represented the infinite amount of information they hoped to provide, but they preferred the shorter ‘Googol.’
 Sean Anderson, another Stanford graduate student who was at the brainstorming session, did an Internet search for the name to see if it was available as a website domain.